prt459/Arduino_si5351_VFO_Controller_Keyer/README.md

 # vk3hn_VFO_controller
-Two VFO/controllers for a multi-band transceiver, targeting Arduino Nano and si5351.
-The VFOs are Progressive_VFO.ino and SP_IV_VFO_Controller.ino.
+A VFO/controller for a multi-band SSB/CW transceiver, targeting Arduino Nano and si5351.
+The VFO main script is SP_VFO_Controller.ino.

-PROGRESSIVE VFO:
-Progressive_VFO.ino was written for my build of the Progressive Receiver (Wes W7ZOI and John K5IRK), a classic design that I reproduced, with changes, in early 2017.
-This VFO supports explicit band switching across all HF amateur bands, 3 VFOs on each band, mode and frequency persistence over power-cycle.
-Because Progressive is a dual conversion superhet, the script uses all 3 si5351 VFOs (VFO, heterodyne oscillator, BFO).
-A standalone script (Progressive_VFO_initialiser.ino) must be run once before Progressive_VFO.ino to initialise EEPROM values.

-Notes:
-* Reference to project: "A Progressive Communications Receiver" November '81 QST by W7ZOI, Wes Hayward and K5IRK, John Lawson.
-Subsequently also published for several years as a design in the ARRL Handbook circa '85 - '90 as "A High-Performance Communications Receiver".
-* Written for a 20*2 LCD
-* Targets Nano
-* Traces variable values and other state on Serial at 9600
-* Uses a bank of 5 pushbuttons/switches on one of the analog inputs for control functions
-* rotary encoder on interrupts
-* uses Jason NT7S si5351 library
-* Here is a Youtube video of the Progressive VFO in operation: https://www.youtube.com/watch?v=G19XXfZzdbQ

-Status: This script works but I make no promises as to code quality or unimplemented features!

 SP_IV VFO:
 SP_IV stands for Summit Prowler 4.
-Summit Prowlers are my series of scratch-built QRP tranceivers that I build and operate on SOTA activations.
-The fourth rig is a multiband SSB/CW single conversion (high-side VFO) superhet.
-SP_IV_VFO_Controller.ino is the VFO/controller script for this rig.
-It is under development (from Oct 2017).
-This script abolishes manual band selection, instead, it provides 10 VFOs which may be tuned anywhere in the HF spectrum; the script detects the right filters to switch in based on the current frequency.
+Summit Prowlers are my series of scratch-built QRP tranceivers that I have been building for shack and SOTA activations since 2017.
+The fourth rig in this series is a multiband SSB/CW single conversion (high-side VFO) superhet.
+SP_VFO_Controller.ino is the VFO/controller script for this rig.
+This script supports automatic band (bandpass and low pass filter) selection

+Feature summary:
+* Uses si5351 clock 0 for VFO
+* optionally uses si5351 clock 2 for the BFO; high-side IF is parameterised;
+* automatically selects USB or LSB BFO based on current receiver frequency
+* supports any number of VFOs (defaults to 10)
+* uses Jason NT7S's si5351 library
+* extensive (and hopefully descriptive) use of #DEFINEs at the top of the file for parameter setting
+* assumes an HD7044 style 16*2 LCD, also 20x4, 8x2; also supports OLED (128x64)
+* writes VFO, selected VFO, and other current parameters to EEPROM for power-on restoration
+* includes s-meter code
+* includes code to use I2C to a PCF8574 for band switching (band pass and low pass) filters
+* includes interrupt damping (to slow down fast optical encoders)
+* PTT line sensing, receiver muting and T/R relay driver, with T/R sequencing
+* ND6T power/SWR monitoring and metering code
+* Memory CW keyer, optional adjustable speed, semi-break-in, any number of (hard coded) pre-canned CW messages
+* generates CW carrier via si5351 CLK#1, with 700Hz CW offset above or below receiver frequency
+* includes a Tune function (behind a front panel long-push push button) that drops a continuous carrier on the current frequency (no offset) for a parameterised 3 seconds, for testing, tune-up etc.

 Notes:
 * VK3HN's Summit Prowler homebrew rigs: